 - Traumatic muscle damage

-Additional conditions under which the test may be performed include:
+There are additional conditions under which the test may be performed.

 - Damage to the muscle tissue or other tissues in the area (very rare)

 - Infection (a slight risk any time the skin is broken)

 Dubowitz V, Sewry CA, Oldfors A. The procedure of muscle biopsy.
 In: Dubowitz V, Sewry CA, Oldfors A, eds.
 Muscle Biopsy: A Practical Approach.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 1.